 Christopher Willes has contributed a set of three experimental graphic scores which play on traditions of “sonification” (the well practiced process of translating data into music which has dominated much of 20th century contemporary classical music).
 The scores are made in response to images of protest and police crowd control tactics, which the artist witnessed during the Toronto G20 Summit (2010), and the Montreal student uprisings (2012/13).
 Transposing the patterns of bodies within the images into the plane of musical notation, the scores produce a spatial choreography of sound on the page, and ambiguously suggest a further musical action to be determined by the reader.

-Finally, the influential Canadian composer, acoustic ecologist, and sound-walking pioneer Hildegard Westerkamp contributed a text which was originally written in 1995.
-In it she explores the psychological and political implications of sound on the listener within public space, and elaborates how normative gender paradigms might be entangled in how we listen, both to each other and our environment - a notion worth interrogating anew today.
+Lastly, the influential Canadian composer, acoustic ecologist, and sound-walking pioneer Hildegard Westerkamp contributed a text which was originally written in 1995.
+In it she explores the psychological and political implications of sound on the listener within public space, and elaborates how normative gender paradigms might be entangled in how we listen, both to each other and our environment– a notion worth interrogating anew today.

 We acknowledge the support of the Ontario Arts Council and the Canada Council for the Arts in developing this project.